Home HSE Articles What Is Safety Audit – Safety Audit Procedure

 There are three (3) types of audits:

-1. Compliance audit: It is also called condition inspection.
-This type of audit focuses more on unsafe conditions; it considers three factors: conformance, record keeping and training.
+- Compliance audit: It is also called condition inspection.
+This type of audit focuses more on unsafe conditions; it considers three factors: conformance, record keeping, and training.

-2. Program Audit: This type of audit weighs the strategy of the safety programs and its implementation.
+- Program Audit: This type of audit weighs the strategy of the safety programs and their implementation.

-3. Management System audit: This type of audit evaluate the effectiveness and management commitment to safety compliance, programs, risk control measures and employee’s involvement.
+- Management System audit: This type of audit evaluates the effectiveness and management commitment to safety compliance, programs, risk control measures, and employee involvement.

 Audit Techniques – How To Conduct Safety Audit